hilts-vaughan/hilts-vaughan.github.io/_posts/2016-06-04-scraping-the-web-with-xray-under-nodejs-a-google-example.md

 # Conclusion

-So, if you have some requirements that I had -- you should defintely check out X-Ray.
+So, if you have some requirements that I had -- you should definitely check out X-Ray.
 Specifically, if you need pagination, easy robust requests, rate limiting and a nice execution flow you will get it here.